codex-storage/nim-codex/docs/Marketplace.md

 then take the number and add the duration; i.e., `1711995463 + 1200 = 1711996663`, and use the resulting number (`1711996663`) as expiry and things should work.
 The request should return a purchase ID (e.g. `1d0ec5261e3364f8b9d1cf70324d70af21a9b5dccba380b24eb68b4762249185`), which you can use track the completion of your request in the marketplace.

 ## 4.3.
-Track your Storage Request
+Track your Storage Requests

 POSTing a storage request will make it available in the storage market, and a storage node will eventually pick it up.
 You can poll the status of your request by means of the `http://localhost:8081/api/codex/v1/storage/purchases/<purchase ID>` endpoint.
 For instance: